Grow a Girl

 How do they do it?

 Peer Educators attend weekly meetings called Life Club, a bit like an after school drama club.
 In these meetings they use Theatre for Development techniques, role play etc, to educate their peers using the Act4Africa manual.
-They also get regular support visits from the Act4Africa team.
 Listen to Sharon describing what she does as an Act4Africa Peer Educator:

-The Grow A Girl sponsorship scheme provides a means to support the Peer Educators as part of our Girl Effect programme.
+Grow A Girl sponsorship provides Act4Africa with a means to support our Peer Educators.
 Educating these individuals is vital to both Act4Africa’s future mission and to the sustainability of the Peer Educator scheme.
 Your money goes directly towards assisting our Peer Educators to deliver Act4Africa’s message.

 How does a Peer Educator benefit from my sponsorship?